chrisjyoon/nodemailerts/README.md

 ## Dev notes
 [Requirements]
- - create a service to send emails using two providers(mailgun and SendGrid).
+ - create a service to send emails using two providers(Mailgun and SendGrid).
  - should provide an abstraction and failover between two providers.
  - should provide one or more REST api to send an email.
  - no third party library should be used to integrate with two providers.